Pilcro + The Skipper Wide-Leg Jeans

 At Anthropologie

-Style No. 4122570520023; Color Code: 091 Grab those sunnies and feel the wind in your hair: The Skipper captures all the fancy-free exhilaration of an impromptu road trip to who-knows-where.
+Style No. 4122570520023; Color Code: 093 Grab those sunnies and feel the wind in your hair: The Skipper captures all the fancy-free exhilaration of an impromptu road trip to who-knows-where.
 With an ultra-high, please-tuck rise and a hip-hugging straight fit that flares gently at the knee, this pair partners beautifully with just about any top in your closet.
 Best of all?
 An abbreviated inseam gives you a chance to show off your favorite footwear - think booties, clogs, and everything in between.
 Meet The Mill: Candiani Renowned for its earth-friendly advances in crafting and manufacturing, Candiani - a family-run enterprise based just outside of Milan - is synonymous with luxe, time-tested denim.
 Heralded as "the greenest mill in the blue world," Candiani melds a sustainability-focused ethos with innovative production techniques that drastically reduce water and energy use, while eliminating the use of toxic dyes and pollutants such as polyvinyl alcohol (PVA).
 About Pilcro Our exclusive Pilcro label offers effortless style and endless possibilities for everyday outfitting.
 From top to bottom, each piece is both versatile and comfy - just how all your favorites should be!
 Delivering iconic silhouettes crafted from premium denim - along with boho blouses, breezy buttondowns, and beyond - this only-at-Anthro collection is designed to fit, flatter, and feel amazing.
-81% cotton, 11% lyocell, 6% polyester, 2% elastane PVA-free indigo dye Relaxed fit Ultra-high rise Front and back patch pockets Cropped hem Front zip Machine wash Imported
+81% cotton, 11% lyocell, 6% polyester, 2% elastane PVA-free indigo dye Relaxed fit Ultra-high rise Front and back patch pockets Cropped hem Front zip Machine wash Imported Dimensions Standard: 12.75" rise 26" inseam 10.5" leg opening Petite: 12.5" rise 24" inseam 10.5" leg opening Tall: 13" rise 29" inseam 10.5" leg opening Plus: 12.75" rise 25" inseam 12.75" leg opening